 How we teach Speaking and Listening

-The children are encouraged through drama activities and in many curriculum areas to investigate and experiment with movement, speech, space, physical objects and sound.
+The children are encouraged through drama activities in many curriculum areas to investigate and experiment with movement, speech, space, physical objects and sound.
 They may be told to mime situations in drama to increase inventiveness and to develop non-verbal communication skills.

 The children are encouraged to offer a personal response to the performances of others, e.g. other pupils, amateur and professional groups.

 Speaking and Listening is promoted through Class Assemblies, Circle Time, discussion, turn taking, roleplay activities, hot-seating, acting out of play scripts, P4C sessions (in which children discuss morals, philosophy and develop thinking skills), improvisation and debating opportunities.

 At Manor Park we want children to develop a life-long love for reading.
 We aim for the children to become independent, fluent and enthusiastic readers, who read widely and frequently with the skills to access, engage with and enjoy a wide range of texts.

 At Manor Park we follow a systematic approach using the ‘Letters and Sounds’ progression document.
 We incorporate the use of Jolly Phonics songs and actions to make it interactive and engaging for the children and use this to remember each sound.
 A focus is placed on blending to read and segmenting to spell.
 This focus provides children with the skills they need to begin to read and write words, captions and whole sentences as soon as possible.

 The teaching of Phonics begins in Nursery and is taught everyday.
 Phonics continues throughout Reception, Year 1 and into Year 2 so that by the end of KS1, children have developed fluent word reading skills.
 From Year 2 on wards, children consolidate their knowledge and learn different spelling rules and when to apply them.
 In KS2 some children may continue with phonics to ensure that they are increasingly secure in the decoding skills required for independent, fluent reading.